Company car tax on electric cars explained

 How much is tax on electric company cars?

-After this time it will rise by 1% in the following three years (IE in 2025/26 it will be 3%; in 2026/27 it will be 4%; and in 2027/28 it will be 5% – though these rates are still far lower than those for a conventional petrol or diesel car, which might attract BiK of 25%.
+At the end of the 2024/25 tax year the tax rate will rise by 1% in the following three years (IE in 2025/26 it will be 3%; in 2026/27 it will be 4%; and in 2027/28 it will be 5%).
+This will increase the cost of running an electric vehicle as a company car, although these rates are still far lower than those for a conventional petrol or diesel car, which might attract BiK of 25% or more.

 Let’s say you have an electric company car costing £40,000; 2% of £40,000 is £800 – that’s the amount of the car’s value that is taxable.